Azure/AppConfiguration/docs/FeatureManagement/Clients/AspNetCore/Microsoft.FeatureManagement.AspNetCore.md

 The `Index` MVC action above requires "FeatureY" to be enabled before it can execute.

+### Disabled Action Handling

-When an MVC controller or action is blocked because none of the features it specifies are enabled, then the registered `IDisabledFeatureHandler` is triggered.
-The default `IDisabledFeatureHandler` returns a 404 status code to the client with no response body.
-This behavior can be overridden when registering the feature management services.
+When an MVC controller or action is blocked because none of the features it specifies are enabled, a registered `IDisabledFeatureHandler` will be invoked.
+By default, a minimalistic handler is registered which returns HTTP 404.
+This can be overridden using the `IFeatureManagmentBuilder` when registering feature flags.

 ```
 public interface IDisabledFeatureHandler